kaynut/Leaflet.Hexagonal/README.md

 <br>

 ## Options
-Apart from the default options of a canvas-layer, there are plenty of options, to change the appearance and behaviour to your needs.
-Those can be set on initiation or at a later point.
+Apart from the default options of a canvas-layer (like: minZoom, maxZoom, opacity, etc), there are plenty of options, to change the appearance and behaviour of the layer.
+Those can be set on instantiation or (for nearly all) at some later point.
 ```js

    // set options on initiation